Before You Write:

 DO NOT SUMMARIZE THE RESULTS IN SENTENCE FORM.
-The summaries serve this purpose.
+The results serve this purpose.
 Instead, add information about the winners.
 With whom do they train?
 How long have they had the horse?
 Do they have an unusual method or interest?
 Where do they live?
 What piques your curiosity will pique our readers'.
 ALWAYS INCLUDE HOMETOWNS (and ages, when possible).

 DO NOT talk about the awful weather or the lovely footing unless they had a significant influence on the outcome.
-People who weren't there don't care and the people who were there already know.
+People who weren't there don't care, and the people who were there already know.

 Throughout the story:

 Be complete.
 Include important data such as judges' names and the complete names of horse, rider, and owner.
 Check and recheck facts, especially scores, times and name spellings.
 We trust you to be accurate.